Voter identification laws in the United States: Politicization of voter ID issues

 A 2017 study in American Politics Research found that the adoption of voter ID laws is most likely when control of the governor's office and state legislature switches to Republicans, and when the size of black and Latino populations in the state increases.
 Another 2017 study found that the different advertising strategies used to advertise Kansas' voter ID laws by different county clerks influenced the effect of these laws on turnout.

-A 2018 study by the Williams Institute found that 137,000 transgender people who have transitioned were eligible to vote in the 2018 US elections in states with strict voter ID laws.
-An estimated 57% of them may not have identification or documentation that states their preferred gender.
-Eight states currently have strict voter ID laws that require voters to provide a government-issued photo ID in order to vote at the polls.
-In these states, election officials and poll workers decide whether a voter's identification accurately identifies the voter and matches the information listed in the voter registration rolls.

 Several states controlled by Democrats maintain voter ID laws.
 For instance, Hawaii has required a state-issued photo ID for decades.
 In 2011, the Rhode Island legislature enacted a photo ID requirement, which was signed by governor Lincoln Chafee, making Rhode Island the most recent state controlled by Democrats to pass such legislation.
 However, both Hawaii and Rhode Island are "non-strict photo ID states", meaning that, in some circumstances, an affidavit or other legal measure can satisfy the ID requirement.
-In 2021, many Democrats, including Joe Manchin, Stacey Abrams and Raphael Warnock signalled a general openness to voter ID laws in the context of the For the People Act.
+In 2021, many Democrats, including Joe Manchin, Stacey Abrams and Raphael Warnock signaled a general openness to voter ID laws in the context of the For the People Act.
 The Washington Post observed an "evolution" by many Democrats on the issue, some of whom were no longer as strongly opposed to voter ID, and in a few cases, went on record to say they had never really been opposed to it.